 Troubleshooting¶

 When a vibe-qc run fails the error message is almost always concrete and actionable, but knowing which knob to turn requires a bit of context.
 This page collects the errors users actually hit during a first month with the code, with the canonical fix for each.
-The homepage admonition carries the full v0.8.x known-issues list (the things that are bugs in vibe-qc rather than misconfigurations on your end); this page covers the recoverable situations.
+The homepage admonition carries the current known-issues list (the things that are bugs in vibe-qc rather than misconfigurations on your end); this page covers the recoverable situations.

 For “I think I found a bug” cases see CONTRIBUTING.md § Filing a bug.